proact1ve/proact1ve/README.md

 - 👋 Hi, I’m @SumingAvicii
 - 👀 I’m interested in C++
-- 🌱 I’m currently learning Android TPL Dection & C++ webserver & other funny things
+- 🌱 I’m currently learning Android Reverse Engining & other funny things
 - 💞️ I’m looking to collaborate on a paternar
 - 📫 How to reach me My email : suminglan@outlook.com